Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Fortunately, this card indicates that a nightmare is ending.
 Relief is around the corner, but you have to be careful about how you reach it.
 In the upright position, the Nine of Swords suggest that you're caught in limbo.
 In the reversed position, it is a sign that you are about to be born, and the thread you are hanging onto is like an umbilical cord.
 You have to let go at some point.

 The Nine of Swords reversed can sometimes be seen as a hopeful card.
 It indicates a future despite the grim situations of your present.
-Try to make a commitment to not let your thoughts spiral out of control.
+Try to make a commitment not to let your thoughts spiral out of control.
 Once you can whittle down your thoughts, it'll be easier to direct them.

 Fear can limit your potential.
 A healthy dose of fear can prevent you from doing something stupid.
 But an exorbitant amount of fear can stop you from doing anything.
 You want to go forward with life, not stall into oblivion.